-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core)
+- II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
+(Core) - II.B.4.b)

-- II.B.4.b) There must be at least one other core FTE faculty member, in addition to the program director, with expertise in brain injury medicine to ensure the quality of the educational and scholarly activity of the program and provide adequate supervision of fellows. ^(Core) - II.C.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, in addition to the program director, tThere must be at least one other core FTE faculty member, in addition to the program director, with expertise in brain injury medicine to ensure the quality of the educational and scholarly activity of the program and provide adequate supervision of fellows.
+(Core) - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of $\underline{0}$.2 FTE for administration of the program.